Azure-Samples/NL2SQL/README.md

 # Welcome to the *Natural Language to SQL* Solution Accelerator

-The *Natural Language to SQL* project leverages Azure's Prompt Flow to seamlessly translate SQL query results into clear, understandable natural language responses.
-This solution automates the interpretation of SQL outputs, ensuring consistency and efficiency in communication.
+The *Natural Language to SQL* project uses Azure's Prompt Flow to automatically generate SQL queries based on natural language inputs.
+This solution simplifies the process of converting natural language into SQL queries, ensuring accuracy and efficiency.

 ## Key Features

-- **Automated Interpretation**: Automatically converts SQL query results into natural language responses, making complex data easier to understand.
+- **Automated Query Generation**: Automatically translates natural language into SQL queries, making data retrieval more intuitive.
-- **Consistency**: Provides standardized responses based on predefined templates, minimizing errors and ensuring clarity.
+- **Consistency**: Delivers standardized queries based on predefined templates, reducing errors and enhancing reliability.
-- **Time Savings**: Eliminates the manual effort required to interpret SQL results, freeing up time for more strategic tasks.
+- **Efficiency**: Saves time by eliminating the manual process of writing SQL queries, allowing users to focus on data analysis and decision-making.

-By integrating this solution, you can streamline the process of generating natural language responses from SQL queries, enhancing both productivity and accuracy in data communication.
+Integrate this solution to streamline the generation of SQL queries from natural language, improving productivity and data handling accuracy.

 ### About this repo

 ### Target End Users